mattleibow/Microsoft-Band-SDK-Bindings/README.md

  - **Pedometer**
    Provides the total number of steps the wearer has taken.
  - **Skin Temperature**
-   Provides the current skin temperature of the wearer in degrees Celius.
+   Provides the current skin temperature of the wearer in degrees Celcius.
  - **UV**
    Provides the current ultra violet radition exposure intensity.
  - **Device Contact**
    Provides a way to let the developer know if someone is currently wearing the device.
+ - **Calories**
+   Provides the total number of calories the wearer has burned.

 ### Create App Tiles
 Keep users engaged and extend your app experience to Microsoft Band.
-Create tiles for the band that send glanceable notifications from your app to your users.
+Create tiles for the band that send glanceable data and notifications from your app to your users.

+#### Tile Notifications

 Each app tile is visually represented on the Start Strip by an icon, and when a new notification arrives, the icon is scaled down and a number badge appears on the tile.
 App notifications come in two flavors: